On the density of strongly minimal algebraic vector fields

-\begin{proof}[Proof of Theorem \ref{theorem-minimality}] By contraposition: assume that the generic type of $(X,v)$ is not minimal.
-By Fact \ref{fact-Jaoui-Moosa}, only two possibilities can occur: \begin{itemize} \item either $(X,v)$ admits a proper algebraic factor, \item or there exists a generically finite-to-finite correspondence between $(X,v)$ and $(A,v_A)$ where $A$ is a simple Abelian variety of dimension $\geq 2$ and $v_A$ is a translation-invariant vector field on $A$. \end{itemize} The two previous lemmas show that in any case, the first prolongation of $(X,v)$ is not quasi-minimal. \end{proof}
+\begin{proof}[Proof of Theorem \ref{theorem-minimality}] Working by contraposition, assume that the generic type of $(X,v)$ is not minimal.
+By Fact \ref{fact-Jaoui-Moosa}, only two possibilities can occur: either $(X,v)$ admits a nontrivial algebraic factor, or there exists a generically finite-to-finite correspondence between $(X,v)$ and $(A,v_A)$ where $A$ is a simple Abelian variety of dimension $\geq 2$ and $v_A$ is a translation-invariant vector field on $A$.
+The two previous lemmas show that, in any case, the first prolongation of $(X,v)$ is not quasi-irreducible. \end{proof}

-The following example shows that Theorem \ref{theorem-minimality} is not an equivalence: there exist an algebraic vector field of dimension three with a minimal generic type but such that the projective first prolongation $(X,v)$ is not quasi-minimal.\footnote{We don't know a similar example in dimension two so that it might be the case that in dimension two, Theorem \ref{theorem-minimality} is actually an equivalence.}
+The following example shows that the converse of Theorem \ref{theorem-minimality} does not hold: there exist an algebraic vector field of dimension three with a minimal generic type but such that the projective first prolongation $(X,v)$ is not quasi-minimal.
+We do not know a similar example in dimension two so it might be the case that in dimension two, the implication of Theorem \ref{theorem-minimality} is actually an equivalence.

 \begin{example} Consider a Schwarzian differential equation of the form where $R(y) \in \mathbb{C}(y)$ with set of poles $S$.
 We can write this equation as an algebraic vector field

 on the open set $U$ of the affine space with coordinates $(y,y',y'')$ defined by $y' \neq 0$ and $y \notin S$.
 By \cite{Blazquez-Casale}, there are two other vector fields $v_2 \text{ and } v_3$ on $U$ namely